CSumm/Cooking-with-JavaScript/README.md

 # Cooking-with-JavaScript
-We're here to learn JavaScript, but in a fun way.
+We're here to learn *JavaScript*, but in a fun way.
 Most of the time, things get too theoretical and you're left scratching your head and feeling like giving up.
 It doesn't need to be that way.
 Today, we're going to make an omelette recipe in JavaScript.

 Ok first things first, here's the recipe we're going to use: https://www.incredibleegg.org/recipe/basic-french-omelet/

 Nothing too fancy, just a basic omelette.

 The first thing is to get our ingredients prepped.
-We need 2 eggs, 2tbps. of water, 1/8 tsp. of salt, a dash of pepper, 1 tsp of butter, and 1/3 cup of filling (anything we want :P);
+We need **2 eggs, 2tbps. of water, 1/8 tsp. of salt, a dash of pepper, 1 tsp of butter, and 1/3 cup of filling** (anything we want :P);

 So, let's break our ingredients into their own containers, or in this case variables.